Turbehrt/horosc-Excel/README.md

 John D. North's book, *Horoscopes and History*, London: Warburg Institute, 1986, published in an appendix (appendix 4, pp. 197-218) the Pascal for MS-DOS code of an application entitled **HOROSC** and designed to calculate and check the domification of a horoscope using the seven main historical methods.

 Due to the obsolescence of the Pascal language, this application became very difficult to access.
-Launched in 2021, the project _Horosc for Google Sheets_ ported the code to Google Script for use in Google Sheets.
+Launched in 2021, the project _[Horosc for Google Sheets](https://github.com/Turbehrt/horosc-GoogleSheets)_ ported the code to Google Script for use in Google Sheets.

-The way Google Apps Script works favors the execution of complete methods (like those of the initial Horosc program) at the expense of more flexible use of intermediate functions.
+The way Google Apps Script works favors the execution of complete methods (not unlike the initial Horosc program) instead of a more flexible use of intermediate functions.
 This project, launched in 2025, ports the code to VBA for Microsoft Excel, creating a wider range of functions to be combined in different and more customized way.

 It is currently inprogress.